 - Summarize approaches to optimize communication with post-sepsis syndrome patients regarding treatment and follow-up care

-Sepsis Alliance gratefully acknowledges the support provided for this Sepsis Coordinator Network webinar by our Sepsis Coordinator Network sponsors.
+Sepsis Alliance gratefully acknowledges the support provided for this Sepsis Coordinator Network webinar by our Sepsis Coordinator Network sponsors and by Merck.

 Cairn Ruhumuliza, RN, MS, CPHQ